Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-storagepool/README.md

   --username USERNAME   Huawei OceanStor Dorado API username.
   -w, --warning WARN    WARN threshold for the used capacity of a pool, as a
                         Nagios range in percent.
-Default: 80
+Default: 80 --warning-overprovisioning WARN_OVERPROVISIONING
+                        WARN threshold for the overprovisioning of a pool, as a Nagios range in percent of its total capacity that is handed out to LUNs.
+Above 100 percent the pool is thin provisioned, which is what thin provisioning is for; what matters is how far the promise exceeds the disks behind it.
+Off by default.
+Example: `--warning- overprovisioning=200`

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-dorado-storagepool/